jeking3/boto3_post_conditions/README.md

 the vast majority of these cases are eliminated, and virtually removing retry logic from your code and tests!
 As proof, look at the recorded test for `test_ssm_integration`.

+## Development

+This project uses [poetry](https://pypi.org/project/poetry/) to manage the development virtual environment.
+To get started you need to install poetry using pip, then run the command `poetry install`.
+The project is configured to store the virtual environment in the `.venv` directory.

+To update supported services, look in the `boto3_post_conditions/services` directory.
+There is one module for each service.
+Each API call for a service that has post-conditions has an identically named function with a decorator.
+This package also extends the event data carried through such that the original call parameters and client are available.

+Each post-condition method should guarantee visibility of the API that was calledr.
+For example when something is deleted, the function should attempt to get that resource and raise a `PostConditionNotSatisfiedError` if it is still there.
+The framework will then enter a retry loop, calling the function again after an increasing delay.

+Unit testing is required for new code.
+If you submit a PR without testing it will not be approved.